 In the semi-pro recording studio stage, the pre-amps of your audio interfaces are not enough to record a whole band.
 You need more preamps to operate more mics simultaneously.

 Here comes the need for a dedicated mic pre-amp equipment.
 Mic preamp devices come with minimum 8 in the count which far more than your audio interface.
-If you still need more preamps you can go for 16 channel or 32 channel mic pre-amps.
+If you still need more preamps you can go for 16 channels or 32 channel mic pre-amps.

 The other benefit of using mi pre-amps is you get more quality in your recordings.
 With the high-end mic pre-amps, you get a more accurate sound which helps get a more professional mix.